-Aldous and Hancock Lakes is a 4.3 mile moderately trafficked out and back trail located near Spencer, ID that features a lake and is rated as moderate.
+Aldous and Hancock Lakes is a 4.3 mile moderately trafficked out and back trail located near Spencer, Idaho that features a lake and is rated as moderate.
 The trail is primarily used for hiking, camping, fishing, horses, and backpacking and is accessible from June until November.
 Dogs and horses are also able to use this trail.

 Heavily wooded trail to Beautiful Alpine Lakes As the pictures show, Aldous Lake is a great family hike.
 Although most use this as a day hike, it is also an excellent overnight hike for the younger hikers.
 Dense forests, beautiful Ching creek, wildlife and great fishing combine to make this a trip the kids will never forget.
 Area boy scouts have made great improvements around Aldous lake for their Eagle Scout projects.
 Excellent camp tables and metal fire rings have been installed by these fine young men in discreet locations for the enjoyment of all.
 The trail from Aldous to Hancock becomes more difficult and Hancock lake is entirely different from Aldous.
 High in a basin near the continental divide, Hancock is surrounded by boulders and rocks.
 Camping spots are limited around Hancock.

 Beautiful!
 The hike begins past the Continental Divide sign, just FYI.
 I only went to Aldous Lake.
 Only saw one other person.

 We hiked this trail with our kids and they all made it and really enjoyed it!
 The trail was in good shape and has nice picnic tables and bathrooms at the trailhead.
 I would absolutely go again, we found it to be a very fun hike.

 Great weekend trip.
 Over the weekend we saw a cow moose and calf, a snowshoe hare, a couple rock chucks, plenty of chipmunks, and even caught a decent sized cutthroat.
 All in all a fun, easy trip for a great weekend.